kristinemlarson/gnssrefl/docs/rinex2snr.md

 **What if you want to use high-rate data?**  <code>-rate high</code>

 If you invoke this flag, you need to specify the archive.
-Your choices are Rinex2 data from UNAVCO, CDDIS, or NRCAN OR Rinex3 data at CDDIS.
+Your choices for high-rate Rinex2 data are:

-<a href=https://www.ga.gov.au/>Geoscience Australia</a> has high-rate GNSS data - but they
-are currently deleting modern GPS signals.
-This is a deal breaker for me.
-Until that is changed, I cannot recommend you use high-rate GNSS data from Geoscience Australia for reflectometry.
-Access to high-rate data from their archive is not provided in this software.
+- UNAVCO
+- CDDIS
+- NRCAN

+For RINEX 3 high-rate data:

+- CDDIS
+- GA
+- BKG

 For high-rate data, you should **never** use the python translation option.